SoftUni-Internal/interactive-content/EN/02-CSS-and-Typography/04-Fontawesome-Icons.md

 [stream language="RO" videoId="445509666" /]
 [/video-vimeo]

-Font awesome is **most popular icon toolkit** based on CSS.
+Font awesome is the **most popular icon toolkit** based on CSS.

 Icon fonts has:
 * Fonts containing **symbols and glyphs** instead of letters/numbers;
 * You can style them with **CSS** the same way as regular text.

-Font Awsome has:
+Font Awesome has:
 * More than **1,580 Free** Icons;
 * More than **7,840 Pro** Icons.